vippsas/vipps-developers/README.md

 You are now ready to use the Android test app connected to the Vipps test environment.

-**Please note:** App-switching on Android will always open the production Vipps app, not the MT test app.
-This means that even if you have the MT test app installed, a `vipps://` URL will be opened with the production Vipps app.
-If the production Vipps app is not installed, the app-switch will direct to Google Play to download the production Vipps app.
+**Please note:** Using mobile browser for the landing page will currently not work in the test environmet.
+This is because it will always redirect to the production Vipps app, not the MT test app.
+If the production Vipps app is not installed, the redirect will open Google Play to download the production Vipps app.

 **Important:** Do _not_ use the test phone number in production, as the test number may be a real phone number for a real Vipps user.